- 1-1/2 pounds fresh green beans, trimmed

 - 2 tablespoons grated Parmesan cheese

 - Place beans in a large saucepan and cover with water.
 Bring to a boil.
-Cook, covered, for 10-15 minutes or until crisp-tender.
+Cook, uncovered, for 8-10 minutes or until crisp-tender.

-- Meanwhile, whisk the vinegar, oil, mustard, salt and pepper in a small bowl.
+- Meanwhile, for dressing, whisk the vinegar, oil, mustard, salt and pepper in a small bowl.
 Drain beans; place in a large bowl.
 Add tomatoes and onion.
 Drizzle with dressing and toss to coat.
-Sprinkle with cheese.
+Sprinkle with Parmesan cheese.
 Yield: 10 servings.

 "This is very good.
 I like it at roomtemperature."